 Choose how you want to see your data

-In the Assisted Conversions and Top Conversion Paths reports, you can see your data organised according to the MCF Channel Grouping (the set of labels shown in the table above), your own custom channel grouping or according to Source, Source/Medium and other options.
+In the Assisted Conversions and Top Conversion Paths reports, you can see your data organized according to the MCF Channel Grouping (the set of labels shown in the table above), your own custom channel grouping, or according to Source, Source/Medium, and other options.
 You do this by selecting a different Primary Dimension (above the report's table).

-- MCF Channel Grouping organises channels according to the labels in the above table.
+- MCF Channel Grouping organizes channels according to the labels in the above table.

 - Selecting Channel Groupings allows you to define your own labels as part of a channel grouping.

-- Selecting Source, Source/Medium, Medium or one of the options in the Other drop-down list organises channels according to Source, Medium, Keyword (if applicable) and Campaign (if applicable).
+- Selecting Source, Source/Medium, Medium, or one of the options in the Other drop-down list organizes channels according to Source, Medium, Keyword (if applicable), and Campaign (if applicable).
 For example, a referral from example.com would show up in your reports as follows:

 - Source: example.com